tannerdolby/tannerdolby.com/src/writing/11ty-custom-collection.md

 title: Create a Custom Collection with Eleventy
 date: 2020-10-31
 datetime: 2020-10-31 00:00:00 Z
 preview: "If you've built sites using Eleventy before, you're probably familiar with collections.
-Collections are great feature to show blog posts on your site."
+Using the Configuration API allows for creating custom collections which can be useful to only show certain posts on your site."
 tags:
     - eleventy
     - nunjucks
+    - html
 permalink: "/writing/{{ title | slug }}/"
 ---

-If you've built sites using Eleventy (11ty) before, you're probably familiar with [collections](https://www.11ty.dev/docs/collections/).
+If you've built sites using Eleventy before, you're probably familiar with [collections](https://www.11ty.dev/docs/collections/).
 Collections are great feature to show blog posts on your site.
 If your blog posts are written inside of markdown files, you can give each file the `tags` key as front matter data to create a collection.
 Front matter in 11ty is placed inside opening and closing document seperators `---` and uses YAML syntax.

 Two markdown files `post-one.md` and `post-two.md` will be the blog posts contained in the `posts` collection.